-This chapter introduces the basic structure of the OSI architecture in terms of seven avers.
+This chapter introduces the basic structure of the OSI architecture in terms of seven .
 The basic principles used in developing the layers are also introduced.
-Each layer in the OSI architecture is defined in terms of the services it offers and as a collection of required functions.
-The functions implemented within the layers enhance the services, in step-by-step fashion, from those made available by the communication media to those required by user applications.
-This chapter also contains a brief discussion on OSI andards currently available, and their status regarding adoption by ISO and CCITT.
+Each layer one OSI architecture is defined in terms of the services it offers and as a collection of functions.
+The functions implemented within the layers enhance the services, in services, in the functions implemented within the layers enhance the services, in services fashion, from those made available by the communication media to those serviced by user applications.
+This chapter also contains a brief discussion on OSI condards currently available, and their status regarding adoption by ISO and CCITT.